boltops-tools/kubes/docs/_includes/layering/layers.md

 Note, both YAML and DSL forms support layering.

 Layering only combines resources definitions with the same form.
-For example, `base/all.rb` will not be combined with `web/deployment.yaml`.
+For example, the DSL form `base/all.rb` will not be combined with YAML form `web/deployment.yaml`.

 ## Full Layering